 Beyond that, choose a product that is easy to set up.
 For claw-type gutter cleaners, a simple screw-on attachment method is best.
 For vacuum and blower attachments, find a product that attaches easily and securely to avoid it falling or blowing off while in use.
 Most pressure washers use quick-fit fittings, so look for an attachment that snaps in easily.

-That’s a solid primer on the best gutter cleaners, but you might still have some questions.
+This has been a solid primer on the best gutter cleaners, but you might still have some questions.
 This section is a collection of the most frequently asked questions about the best gutter cleaners, along with the corresponding answers.
 For more specific information, you can reach out to your kit manufacturer’s customer service department or check out these wacky tricks for cleaning gutters.

 Q. Is there a tool to clean gutters from the ground?